Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

 2) Builder
    point="org.eclipse.core.resources.builders"
-   class="sf.eclipse.javacc.JJBuilder"
+   class="rk.eclipse.javacc.JJBuilder"

    Builder extends IncrementalProjectBuilder
    and is called by the Workbench to compile javaCC files.

    Note that it is also used to compile files via static methods.
-   (On Actions triggered from contextual menu on a Resource,
+   (On Actions triggered from contextual menu on a Resource)
-    or from Editor Toolbar)

    Builder uses also in this package :
    -Dirlist to retrieve JavaCC generated files.
-   -JarLauncher to launch JavaCC via Runtime.exec() -JarLoader - experimental - to launch JavaCC via a ClassLoader
+   -JarLauncher to launch JavaCC via Runtime.exec()
-    see plugin.properties to use this feature.

-3) Console View for JavaCC output point="org.eclipse.ui.views" class="sf.eclipse.javacc.JJConsole"
+3) Console View for JavaCC output point="org.eclipse.ui.views" class="rk.eclipse.javacc.JJConsole"

    JJConsole extends ViewPart
    and is used to show JavaCC outputs.